Akaroa Museum banner 0001 Exhibitions FillWzExNDAsMzIwXQ

 In February 2004, Akaroa hosted a rally of hundreds of Harley Davidson enthusiasts.

-To complement the event, the Museum displayed a 1928 Harley motorcycle with sidecar, lent by a local resident, which had once belonged to the local butcher and was used for deliveries.
+To complement the event, the Museum displayed a 1928 Harley motorcycle with a sidecar, lent by a local resident, which had once belonged to the local butcher and was used for deliveries.

 Photographs and stories about other Akaroa owners of these iconic machines complemented the motorcycle.